cczhong/CBB_Libs/AssemblyGraph/README.md

 ==============================================
 # Folder structure:

-- AssemblyGraph
-|-doc: the folder where the document of the assembly graph object
+-doc: the folder where the document of the assembly graph object

-|-src: the folder of the source code
+-src: the folder of the source code

-|-old src: the source code from DRAGoM, some code might be reused.
+-old src: the source code from DRAGoM, some code might be reused.

-|-reference: the folder where the materials of designing the object.
+-reference: the folder where the materials of designing the object.